TheShiShiLion/BackdoorsAndBreaches/README.md

 Open-Source PowerShell module developed by @TheShiShiLion to allow online play of Backdoors And Breaches card game devised by Black Hills Information Security (BHIS).

 ## Goal:
-To create an Open-Source version of Backdoors & Breaches to allow remote working teams to play together.
-This should be done with minimal external dependencies, effort or additional investment to getting a game setup on LAN or - if required - hosted on the web on an ad-hoc basis.
-This would be an MVP to allow a team to play Backdoors and Breaches with near zero effort or investment in time.
-You can find full details on the BHIS website here https://www.blackhillsinfosec.com/projects/backdoorsandbreaches/.
+To create an Open-Source version of Backdoors & Breaches to allow remote working teams to play together and hopefully raise some money for charity.
+The project should allow a team play Backdoors and Breaches with minimal effort, additional infrastructure or investment in time.

 ## Donate
-If you and the people you play with like the experience you might consider making a donation to a charity very close to the developer’s heart.
-You'll find the details here:
+If you like the project you might consider making a donation to a charity very close to the developer’s heart.
+St. Michaels House Grosvenor is a school that caters for children aged 4-18 years with moderate to severe and profound intellectual disability, some of whom would also have autism.
+The schools aim is to maximise pupils’ skills and independence as they develop into young adults.
+Donations will contribute directly towards engaging specialist teachers to support the schools target for students to graduate with a Department of Education and Skills certificate for the first time - a stepping stone to work placements.

+You'll find the details here: https://www.idonate.ie/BackdoorsAndBreaches

-If you're a company and planning to use this as part of ongoing incident training and preparedness - why not support and encourage future developments by making a donation or becoming a sponsor.
+If you are a company and planning to use this project as part of ongoing incident training and preparedness - why not support and encourage future developments by making a donation or becoming a project sponsor (coming soon).

-There's already a backlog of features in consideration and periodic updates and enhancements are planned.
+There is already a backlog of features in consideration and periodic updates and enhancements are planned.
 Follow @TheShiShiLion on Twitter to keep updated on new releases.

 ## Credits
 Backdoors And Breaches card game was devised by Black Hills Information Security.
 The team at BHIS have been super supportive in the development of this project.
 Particular thanks to Deb, Jason and John for the encouragent.
+You can find full details on the BHIS website here https://www.blackhillsinfosec.com/projects/backdoorsandbreaches/.

+# Quick Start Guide from direct GitHub download

+1. Download the code package to a local directory using the preffered means on GitHub.
+2. Open a PowerShell Window
+3. Cd to the download directory
+4. Open the testHarness.ps1 file in PowerShell ISE or Visual Studio Code and follow the instructions

 ## Contribute
 All positive feedback and suggestions for improvement are appreciated.
 Please also feel free to contribute to the code base.